ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/client-scripting-overview/scripting-with-javascript/common-usage-examples/index.html.markdown

 ---

 Here are some common uses for scripting.
-Please be sure to our [Learning Center](http://www.applicationcraft.com/learning-center#Coding) on the web site.
+Please be sure to check out our [Training Videos](http://www.applicationcraft.com/developers/training-videos/client-js/) on the web site.

 ## In This Section